Los Angeles Prostitution Defense Attorney

 - Prostitution Ring Breakups - Using the reverse tactic from sting operation, police officers pose as customers seeking to find sex for hire.
 Once inside the supposed massage parlors or with the personal escort, the police will make arrests upon determining the falsehood of the organization.

-- Sex Online - Websites galore offer services for companionship as a cover up for prostitution.
-Acting as potential customers for these Internet-based sites, law enforcement agencies are able to distinguish the legal from the illegal and make prostitution arrests accordingly.
-In Los Angeles, law enforcement is especially trageting online personal profile ads, such as those seen on BackPage.com and CityVibe.com.
-With increasing Internet usage, sex-oriented websites are under close scrutiny for suspicious illegal sexual activities.
+- Sex Online - Websites offer services for companionship as a cover up for prostitution.
+Acting as potential customers for these Internet-based sites, law enforcement agencies are able to distinguish the legal from the illegal and make arrests accordingly.
+Law enforcement targets online personal profile ads, such as those seen on BackPage.com and CityVibe.com.

 Prostitution Law in California